List of Magic: The Gathering keywords: Umbra armor

+Umbra armor was previously called Totem armor and was changed to avoid culturally insensitive terminology.

 Undying

 When a creature with undying is put into a graveyard from the battlefield, if it had no +1/+1 counters on it, it is returned to the battlefield under its owner's control with a +1/+1 counter.
 Undying first appeared in Dark Ascension.
 Undying is very similar to persist.

 Unearth

 This ability is written Unearth (cost).
 If a creature with unearth is in a player's graveyard, any time a sorcery could be played, that player may pay its unearth cost to return that creature to the battlefield.
 The creature gains haste and is exiled at the beginning of the next end step, or if it would otherwise leave the battlefield.
 Unearth appears on Grixis cards in the Alara block.

 Unleash

 A player may choose to have a creature with unleash enter the battlefield with a +1/+1 counter on it.
 If a creature with unleash has a +1/+1 counter on it (whether put there by its own ability or another source), that creature cannot block.
 Unleash appears on red and black cards of the Cult of Rakdos in Return to Ravnica.